testfairy/docs/docs/04_iOS_SDK/34_Upload_dSYMs_(Jenkins).md

 ### <a name="setup">Setup Xcode to create debug symbols</a>

-Open Xcode on the machine that runs Jenkis and follow these instructions:
+Open Xcode on the machine that runs Jenkins and follow these instructions:

 1. Click on your project and select Build-Settings.
 2. In the search box, type "Debug Information Format".